 However, there are always exceptions and some very high-powered nitro RC cars can reach speeds that rival electric ones.
 Another factor to consider is acceleration.
 Again, in general, electric RC cars will have better acceleration than nitro ones.

 This is because electric motors deliver their power instantaneously whereas nitro engines take a moment to rev up before reaching full power.
 However, once again there are exceptions and some very powerful nitro RC car engines can provide excellent acceleration times.
+Finally, we need to consider runtime.

 Electric RC cars will usually run for longer than nitro models as they don’t have to stop and refuel as often.
 Nitro models tend to have shorter running times as their fuel tanks only hold so much fuel and they need frequent refuelling stops during races or long runs.
 So, which is faster?